-Our Research is organised around the four themes in our research strategy (Work and Well-Being; Organising and Organisation; Leadership and Teamworking; and Creativity, Innovation and Effectiveness), reflecting our traditional areas of expertise and highlighting newer areas of interest.
+Our research is organised around five core themes (Work and Wellbeing; Leadership and Teamworking; Creativity, Innovation and Effectiveness; Understanding Organisations; and Learning, Education and Development), reflecting our traditional areas of expertise and highlighting newer areas of interest.

 Predictors of wellbeing

 Several streams of IWP research focus on the predictors of employee wellbeing.
 This extends from work and organisational characteristics (e.g., workplace safety, technology, organisational climate and culture, leadership, virtual/tele-work) that are related to employee wellbeing, through to behaviours (e.g., communications, silence and voice at work, incivility and bullying, bystander behaviours) that can affect wellbeing.

 An area of particular interest concerns people’s emotional behaviours at work.
 We study how the attempts people make to enhance (and worsen) their and others’ feelings influence the wellbeing of individuals and the teams and organisations they work within, and seek to identify the specific behaviours that are most and least effective for managing others’ feelings.
 For example, we are developing new measures and paradigms to capture and study people’s ‘interpersonal emotion regulation’ behaviours and to explore their complex effects on wellbeing during dynamic interactions in the workplace.